 On This Page:

-Please report an information security incident or any phishing attempts immediately to firstname.lastname@example.org.
+Please report any information security incident, any identified vulnerability in information assets, or any phishing attempts immediately to email@example.com.

 If you suspect a compromise or unauthorized access to credit card information:

 Also contact the campus ecommerce representative immediately (firstname.lastname@example.org) to initiate the appropriate response, pursuant to the acquiring bank and card brand incident response procedures.